-If you have had your home loan for more than two years and never reviewed it, there is a decent chance you are paying it.
-On a $500,000 balance, a 0.5% rate cut is about $200 a month — $2,400 a year back in your pocket for a process that takes 4 to 6 weeks and is almost entirely handled by a broker.
-This guide covers exactly when refinancing is worth it, what it costs, how to do it, and where the real traps are.
+If you've had your loan for more than two years and never reviewed it, there's a fair chance you're paying that tax.
+On a $500,000 balance, shaving 0.5% off your rate is worth roughly $150 a month — about $1,800 a year back in your pocket, for a process that runs four to six weeks and is mostly handled by a broker.
+So is it actually worth it?
+In short, refinancing is worth it when your yearly interest saving beats your total switching costs — usually true once you can cut about 0.25% to 0.5% off a balance above $250,000.
+The rest of this guide walks through what it really costs, the break-even maths, when to switch lenders versus haggle with your own bank, and where the traps are.

-A good mortgage broker compares 30+ lenders in minutes and handles the paperwork end-to-end — at no cost to you.
-NestPath's free broker match connects you with a specialist who can tell you in one call whether you are on a competitive rate or overpaying.
+A good mortgage broker compares 30-plus lenders in one sitting and handles the paperwork end to end, at no cost to you.
+NestPath's free broker match connects you with a specialist who can tell you in one call whether your rate is competitive or you're overpaying.

 Use the table below to sanity-check your own situation.
-These are approximate monthly savings at current interest-rate levels for a 30-year principal-and-interest loan; the actual saving depends on your remaining term.
+These are approximate monthly savings at current rate levels for a 30-year principal-and-interest loan; your actual saving depends on how much term you've got left.
+The plain-English rule: at a 0.5% cut, every $100,000 of loan saves you roughly $30 a month.

 | Loan size | 0.25% cut | 0.5% cut | 0.75% cut | 1.0% cut |